rotators/Fo1in2/Tools/ModdersPack/scripting/arrays.md

 ***
 ### ARRAYS CONCEPT

+Arrays are created and manipulated with the array functions.
+An array must first be created with `create_array` or `temp_array`, specifying how many data elements the array can hold.
+You can store any of ints, floats and strings in an array, and can mix all 3 in a single array.
+The ID returned by `create/temp_array` can then be used with the other array functions.
+Arrays are shared between all scripts (i.e. you can call `create_array` from one script, and then use the returned ID from another script).
+They are also saved across savegames.

+*You must remember to free any arrays you create with `create_array` when you are done with them, or you will leak memory.*

+Arrays created with `temp_array` will be automatically freed at the end of the frame.
+These functions are safe, in that supplying a bad ID or trying to access out of range elements will not crash the script. `create_array` is the only function that returns a permanent array, all other functions which return arrays (`string_split`, `list_as_array`, etc,) all return temporary arrays.
+You can use `fix_array` to make a temporary array permanent.

 Array elements are accessed by index or key.
 For example:
 ```js
 // this code puts some string in array "list" at index 5: